 Cricket: Chandimal denies ball tampering with sweet

-GROS-ISLET, Saint Lucia: Sri Lanka captain Dinesh Chandimal denied tampering with the ball by using a sweet in his pocket on Sunday (Jun 17) before rescuing his team in partnership with Kusal Mendis on the fourth day of the second Test against the West Indies.
+GROS-ISLET, Saint Lucia: Sri Lanka captain Dinesh Chandimal denied tampering with the ball by using a sweet in his pocket before helping to rescue his team with the bat in partnership with Kusal Mendis on the fourth day of the second Test against the West Indies on Sunday (Jun 17).

 Following the controversy of day three, when the start of play was delayed by two hours with the Sri Lankan captain refusing to lead his team onto the field for the continuation of the West Indies first innings, the International Cricket Council confirmed a charge of "altering the condition of the ball" - effectively ball tampering - against Chandimal.